The Omaha Housing Authority is a Section 8 and Public Housing Public Housing Agency in Omaha, Nebraska.

 The Omaha Housing Authority serves Omaha.

-As of March 31st, 2016 the Omaha Housing Authority manages 4,344 active Housing Choice Vouchers.
+As of the most recent VMS report, Omaha Housing Authority manages 4,336 active Housing Choice Vouchers.

 The following is a summary of the types of vouchers managed and the monthly costs of each: